Vizzuality/forest-atlas-landscape-cms/README.md

 `eslint` rules are based on the Airbnb & [vizzuality](https://github.com/vizzuality/eslint-config-vizzuality) ones.
 `sass-lint` rules are based on [SMACSS](https://github.com/brigade/scss-lint/blob/master/data/property-sort-orders/smacss.txt) ones.

+### Common issues

+1. `React.createElement: type is invalid -- expected a string or a class/function but got: undefined`
+    *  you are most probably running the wrong version of some package.
+To solve this, you need to flush your files and clear yarn cashe by running this command: `rm yarn.lock && rm -rf node_modules && yarn cache clean && yarn install`.

 Have fun coding! 😁🌲